If you’re interested in editorial coverage on Cool Mom Picks, don’t just sit there, tell us about it. Email us at firstname.lastname@example.org.

 One more kind of sucky thing…

-We’ve heard rumors about unscrupulous people claiming to be writers for popular blogs in order to score freebies.
-It makes us sick, especially when small businesses are the victims.
-If someone contacts you directly on our behalf and does not appear on our list of contributors, feel free to email publishers Kristen Chase or Liz Gumbinner any time at firstname.lastname@example.org for confirmation.
+We’ve heard about unscrupulous people claiming to be writers for popular websites, including ours, in order to score freebies.
+Pretty awful, especially when small businesses are the victims.
+If someone contacts you directly on our behalf from an email address that is not @coolmompicks.com, feel free to confirm with Liz@coolmompicks.com.